Peggy Mast

-Peggy Mast (born August 20, 1948) is a Republican politician who served as a member of the Kansas House of Representatives representing the 76th district.
-She served from 1997 to 2017, finishing her 20-year career as the Speaker of the House pro tempore.
+Peggy L. Mast (born August 20, 1948) is an American Republican politician who served as a member of the Kansas House of Representatives representing the 76th district.
+She served from 1997 to 2017, and finished her career as the Speaker of the House pro tempore.

 Career

-Mast was previously a school bus driver, and worked for Emporia Zoo, Arnold Staffing Services, and Design Rite Contracting.
+Mast was born in Norton, Kansas.
+She has attended Butler County Community College, Emporia State University, Fort Hays State University, Flint Hills Vocational-Technical, and was previously a school bus driver, worked for Emporia Zoo, Arnold Staffing Services, and Design Rite Contracting.

 She has been a member of a number of organizations, including American Business Women's Association, Prairie Hens Unit, Kansas Cattlewoman's Association, Republican Women's Organization, and Alliance to Recognize and End Abuse.

+While she was serving in the Kansas House of Representatives, she was a lead sponsor of an anti-Sharia bill.
+She also led a committee that considered a bill aimed at blocking Muslim refugees from the state due to security concerns.

 Committee membership

 Representative Mast served on the following legislative committees: